simonecorsi/simonecorsi/README.md

 ## Hi there, I’m Simone! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" height="25px">

-I’m a **Senior Software Engineer and Technical Lead** focused on creating **products and platforms that scale and address real business and technical challenges**.
-I design and build **internal platforms, distributed backend systems, and developer tooling**, while shaping architectural direction and internal platform roadmaps, bridging **technical leadership and product thinking**.
+I’m a **Senior Software Engineer and Technical Lead** building **products and platforms that scale and solve real business and technical challenges**.
+I design and deliver **internal platforms, distributed backend systems, and developer tooling**, shaping architecture and internal platform roadmaps while bridging **technical leadership and product thinking**.
+My work improves **engineering productivity, delivery speed, and the impact of the products I help build**.

-I’ve always been fascinated by the intersection of **software and systems architecture, product thinking, and developer workflows**, since I believe that well-designed platforms and developer experience reduce cognitive load, letting engineers focus on domain problems.

 ## ⚡ What I Work On